LifeBogger presents the Full Story of a Football Legend who is best known by the Nickname; ‘Fenomeno’.

-Ronaldo played in the 2006 world cup despite doubts being raised over his fitness and his weight.
-He ended up breaking Gerd Muller’s record and became the all time world cup top scorer with 15 goals.
+The Brazilian Legend played in the 2006 world cup.
+Despite doubts being raised over his fitness and his weight.
+He ended up breaking Gerd Muller’s record.
+By becoming the all time world cup top scorer with 15 goals.

 Ronaldo Luis Nazario de Lima Weight Problems:

 Ronaldo struggled with gaining too much weight in the latter part of his career.

 Medical examination revealed he has hypothyroidism — an illness that affects the body’s metabolism.

 According to Ronaldo, “Upon medical examination, I discovered I was suffering from a complaint called hypothyroidism.

 It slows down my metabolism.
 And to control it, I would have to take some hormones.

 A drug that is not permitted in football because of anti-doping (rules).

 Am afraid my career has neared its end.”